Eryngium maritimum: Description

-The flowers are attractive to butterflies.
-It flowers June to September.
+and the flowers are attractive to butterflies.

-The fruit is 13 – 15 mm, more or less uncompressed and covered in stigmatic papillae which become longer towards the apex.
+The fruit, 13–15 mm, is more or less uncompressed and covered in stigmatic papillae which become longer towards the apex.
 The styles are about 6 mm long, divergent to somewhat recurved.

+Its chromosome number is 2n = 16.

 Identification

-Apart from the context of its specific coastal habitat, sea holly may also be distinguished from its congeners by the deeper, strongly spiny teeth on the basal leaves and stem leaves.
+Apart from its specific coastal habitat in sand or sometimes shingle, sea holly is recognisable by the bluish-grey holly-like spiny leaves.